lukeconibear/lukeconibear.github.io/docs/_sources/technical.md

 ## Python

-I mainly use Python (primary libraries: Numpy, xarray, Pandas, Matplotlib, Jupyter, Dask) to analyse the large amounts of data produced by complex air quality models.
+I mainly use Python with the scientific stack of libraries (e.g., Numpy, xarray, Pandas, Matplotlib, Jupyter, Dask).

 I provided training for scientific computing (Python, Linux, and GitHub).
 For example, [explaining](https://www.lukeconibear.com/introduction_to_scientific_computing/tips_to_speed_up_python.html) how to speed up Python code.